harsha-s/harsha-s/README.md

 - 👋 Hi, I’m Harsha
-- 👀 I’m interested in Golang, Python, K8s, Cloud
+- 👀 I’m interested in cloud-native architecture and GenAI
-- 🌱 I’m currently learning shift-left strategy for bringing both security and testing early in the SDLC
+- 🌱 I’m currently learning Multi-Agent AI to automate workflows
-- 💞️ I’m looking to collaborate on cloud native projects
+- 💞️ I’m looking to collaborate on GenAI work
 - 📫 Reach me on [LinkedIn](https://www.linkedin.com/in/harshas)

 <!---